 - Monitor trusted news sources and sign up for International SOS alerts via email or the Assistance App.

 - Have a communications plan that includes regularly scheduled check-ins and what to do and whom to contact in an emergency.

 - Allow extra time to pass through security.

 - Remain calm, flexible, and aware of your surroundings.

 - Familiarize yourself with your neighborhood and place of work or study.

 - Practice visualization exercises by mentally walking through "What if?" scenarios to plan how you would react.
 This preparation improves reaction time and mitigates shock and stress during a real emergency.

 - Cooperate with local law enforcement and heed their advice.

 - Avoid large protests and marches, even if they're peaceful.

 If you're in the vicinity of an attack, seek shelter immediately and try to exit the area, if possible.
-Call the local equivalent of 911, if prudent to do so, and then call Harvard Travel Assist at +1-617-998-0000 to confirm your safety and to receive security and/or medical advice and support, if needed.
-If you can't call, email firstname.lastname@example.org with "urgent" in the subject line.
+Call the local equivalent of 911, if prudent to do so.
+Then call International SOS at +1-617-998-0000 or connect through the Assistance App to confirm your safety.
+International SOS can provide medical, mental health, and/or security advice and support, if needed.

 Pre-travel advice & resources